amcharts/export/README.md

 ### Events

-Since version 1.1.7 the plugin has some events to celebrate with.
-For example the `afterCapture` event allows you to add some texts or images which can't be seen on the regular chart but on the generated export - Magic!
-This allows you to point to your website from where the chart has been downloaded or simply add some fancy watermark.
+Since version 1.1.7 the plugin introduces some events you can use.
+For example the `afterCapture` event allows you to add some texts or images which can't be seen on the regular chart but only the generated export.
+Use it to watermark your exported images.

 ```
 "export": {